jonase/eastwood/README.md

 Currently this linter also warns if the only place a namespace is used is inside of syntax-quoted expressions, as shown in the example below.
-Eastwood will unfortunately warn about `clojure.repl` being unused, even though it clearly is.
+Eastwood will unfortunately warn about `clojure.repl` being unused, even though it clearly is used by the reference to `repl/doc`.
 Issue [#113](https://github.com/jonase/eastwood/issues/113) has been created to track this.